-Act 8 of the 2016 Second Extraordinary Session of the Louisiana Legislature amended R.S.
-47:287.95 which provides for an apportionment percent that is to be applied to the taxpayer's total net apportionable income in determining the Louisiana net apportionable income.
+Revised Statute 47:287.95 provides for an apportionment percent that is to be applied to the taxpayer's total net apportionable income in determining the Louisiana net apportionable income.
 As a result of Act 8, taxpayers other than certain oil and gas businesses, now use a single revenue ratio to apportion income.
 Specific revenue ratios are prescribed for air, pipeline, other transportation businesses, and certain service enterprises.
 A general revenue ratio is prescribed for manufacturing, merchandising and any other business for which a formula is not specifically prescribed.
 A specific apportionment formula, consisting of four ratios is prescribed for certain oil and gas businesses.
 The statute contemplates that only one specific formula is used in determining the apportionment percent, that being the formula prescribed for the taxpayer's primary business.
 As a general rule, where a taxpayer is engaged in more than one business, the taxpayer's primary business is that which is the primary source of the taxpayer's net apportionable income.